Auto-assign next available ID

 EOF

-govctl edit RFC-0010:C-SCOPE
+govctl clause edit RFC-0010:C-SCOPE --text-file clause-text.md

 List Clauses

-govctl list clause
+govctl clause list

-govctl list clause --rfc RFC-0010
+govctl clause list RFC-0010

 Status Lifecycle